Now accepting applications for Cohort 16!

 - Consider the moral and ethical dimensions of life and death decision-making.

 - Review the science of surveillance, detection, and response.

-The program comprises a residential opening session at Harvard’s Kennedy School of Government in Cambridge, MA, a 2 ½ day residential concluding session, and a work-related team project that is to be completed between the residential sessions.
+The program comprises a residential opening session at Harvard University in Cambridge, MA, a 2 ½ day residential concluding session, and a work-related team project that is to be completed between the residential sessions.